MaayanLab/DrugBot/about.markdown

 permalink: /about/
 ---

-#### Feel free to contact us at <mailto:maayanlabapps@gmail.com> ✉️

-As more biomedical research groups have begun working remotely, online collaboration platforms such as Slack have become increasingly popular within the field of biomedical research.
-Despite this, there were currently no biomedical research Slack applications available.
-In order to bridge this gap, we developed DrugBot, a slack application that integrate various tools developed by the Ma'ayan Lab to perform drug and drug set analyses directly within Slack via interactions with a Slack bot.

-**DrugBot** delivers knowledge about drugs and small molecules into the Slack workspace, streamlining communication and data interpretation.
-By simply calling various slash commands, users can share comprehensive drug centered summaries and perform enrichment analyses.
+Recently, many biomedical research teams have moved to working and collaborating remotely, and consequently, online platforms that enable team communication have become increasingly popular.
+Among the most widely used platforms is Slack, a team communication tool and channel-based instant-messaging app.
+Users of Slack are able to customize their workspace by installing Slack applications.
+While many biomedical researchers use Slack for their day-to-day work, there are currently no applications geared towards this field available on the Slack application directory.

+Here we present **DrugBot**, a Slack applications for discovering knowledge about genes directly within Slack.
+DrugBot listens to channel communication or slash commands to trigger the posting of information about single drugs or small molecules and drug sets.
+Drug sets are analyzed via enrichment analysis.
+Overall, DrugBot is a Slack application that enables Slack users to perform drug centered analyses directly within Slack.

 #### Link to Github Source Code: [https://github.com/MaayanLab/DrugBot](https://github.com/MaayanLab/DrugBot)